 Families can talk about dealing with bullies.
 What makes some kids bullies?
 How do they use their physical appearance to intimidate?
 What are some good coping techniques for dealing with bullies?

 Tweens: What causes do you believe in strongly?
 How do these causes reflect your personal interests?
 How can you use technology to learn about these causes?
 What can you and your family do to help fight for these and other good works?

-Do you think of anyone in real life as a villain?
+Do you think of any people in real life as villains?
 How do their actions hurt others?
 What do they gain from the process?
 Whom do you see standing up to them and to what degree of success?